cfengine/documentation/reference/promise-types/guest_environments.markdown

                down
 ```

-**Synopsis**: The desired dynamical state of the specified environment
+**Description**: The desired dynamical state of the specified environment

 **Example**: